 Step-By-Step Photos and Directions:

-Black cupcakes dry ingredients in a bowl.
+Photos of the black cupcake dry ingredients in a mixing bowl.

 Step 1: Add your dry ingredients to a large mixing bowl.
+This includes flour, black cocoa powder, sugar, baking soda, and salt.

 Whisked dry ingredients in a bowl.